 Special Olympics New Jersey offers 24 Olympic-style individual and team sports that provide meaningful training and competition opportunities for persons with intellectual disabilities, completely free of charge.

 To serve eligible athletes of all ages and abilities, we offer a variety of options.
 Visit each category below to learn about the participation requirements and access registration forms.

 In order to participate in any Special Olympics sports, athletes must have a valid medical on file which can be found in our Participation Packet.
 Athletes must renew their medical every 3 years.

 Sports in the Local Community

 Athletes select sports available in their local community where they will join a Local Training Program, or “LTP,” a registered and accredited group of one or more athletes, coaches and Unified partners training together in one or more sports.
 Each LTP operates within an area of New Jersey.
 Learn more about local training programs and how to start one.

 Once a sport is selected, an athlete must commit to training and seasonal play to qualify for sectional and statewide competition.
-Training and competition experience through practice or league or club play should be incorporated into an 8-10 week sports season that includes:
+Training and competition experience through practice, league, or club play should be incorporated into an 8-10 week sports season that includes…

 - Sports skills training

 - Fitness training

 - Instruction to concept and competition strategy play